SimpleMDM/simplemdm-ruby/README.md

+**Please Note:** This library does not currently wrap the complete functionality of the SimpleMDM API.
+For a current listing of API functionality, please refer to the SimpleMDM documentation at [http://www.simplemdm.com/docs/api/](http://www.simplemdm.com/docs/api/).

 # SimpleMDM Ruby bindings

 This is a lightweight SDK that acts as a launching point for integrating ruby-based applications with [SimpleMDM](http://www.simplemdm.com/).
 The native API is a RESTful JSON implementation.
 These bindings wrap the API.